Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse

-It is important to discuss to what extent the T-field-mediated coupling prominently appears in the realistic systems.
+It is important to discuss to the extent to which the T-field-mediated coupling is prominent in the realistic systems.
 For the prominent appearance of such a coupling, the sufficient matching between the T field and electronic wavefunctions is necessary.
-However, for the metals, the number of electrons contributing to the formation of collective excitation is quite large for the realistic system and numerical examination is not easy.
-Therefore, as the first step, the aim of this study is to examine how the effect appears depending on the system parameters by using small set of electronic systems.
-Although the demonstrated effect is not prominent, the obtained behaviors against the system parameters have essential information to foresee the extent to which the effect appears in a realistic system.
+However, for the metals, the number of electrons contributing to the formation of collective excitation is considerably large in realistic systems, and numerical examination is not easy.
+Therefore, as a first step, the aim of this study is to examine how the effect appears depending on the system parameters by using a small set of electronic systems.
+Although the demonstrated effect is not prominent, the obtained behaviors against the system parameters have essential information to foresee the extent to which an effect appears in a realistic system.